hiral1987/Python-Flask-Blog-App/README.md

 # Python-Flask-Blog-App
-This is python web app created in Flask using CodeWithHarry youtube channel
+This is python web app created in using Flask